chirpstack/chirpstack-gateway-bridge/docs/getting-started.md

 consider contributing to this documentation by documenting the steps needed to set your gateway up and create a pull-request!

-## LoRa Server Debian repository
+### LoRa Server Debian repository

-The LoRa Server provides pre-compiled binaries packaged as Debian (.deb) packages.
+The LoRa Server project provides pre-compiled binaries packaged as Debian (.deb) packages.
 In order to activate this repository, execute the following
 commands: